Qqkyu/is-node-modules-import/README.md

 const isNodeModulesImport = require('is-node-modules-import');
 ```

-`isNodeModulesImport` expects a file path as the first argument, and an import path as the second one.
+`isNodeModulesImport` expects a file path as the first argument and an import path as the second one.
 For example:

 ```
 isNodeModulesImport('index.js', 'prettier');